Insertion in constructed normal numbers: Free insertion

-\subsection{Proof of Theorem~\ref{thm:liberal}}
+\subsection{Proof of Theorem~\ref{thm:free}}

-Suppose $v\in A^\omega$ is the concatenation of $(n,k_n)$-perfect necklaces over alphabet $A$, for $n=1,2, \ldots$ and $k_n$ linear in $n$.
-Apply the Main Lemma~\ref{thm:2to3} to each of these $(n,k_n)$-perfect necklaces over alphabet $A$ and obtain $(n,k_n)$-perfect necklaces over alphabet $\widehat A$.
+Suppose $v\in A^\omega$ is the concatenation of $(n,n)$-perfect necklaces over alphabet $A$, for $n=1,2, \ldots$.
+Apply the Main Lemma~\ref{thm:2to3} to each of these $(n,n)$-perfect necklaces over alphabet $A$ and obtain $(n,n)$-perfect necklaces over alphabet $\widehat A$.
 By Proposition~\ref{prop:perfect-normal}, their concatenation is normal to alphabet~$\widehat A$.